NTTDATA-DACH/viewnode/README.md

   -r, --show-requests-and-limits   show requests and limits for containers' cpu and memory (requires -c flag)
       --show-running-only          show running pods only

-Use "kubectl-viewnode [command] --help" for more information about a command.
+Use "viewnode [command] --help" for more information about a command.
 ```
 ## Installation
-The `kubectl-viewnode` is written in _go_, so just download the correct executable suitable for your platform from the [releases](https://github.com/NTTDATA-EMEA/kubectl-viewnode/releases) and run it.
+The `viewnode` is written in _go_, so just download the correct executable suitable for your platform from the [releases](https://github.com/NTTDATA-EMEA/viewnode/releases) and run it.
 You can also download the source code and compile it.

 If you copy the executable file into your PATH, you can use it like a `kubectl` command, i.e. without the hyphen: